bonaparte/bonaparte/advanced/creating_components.md

 ## Module Structure
 Bonaparte components have a modular structure.

-__Modules__ are simple JavaScript functions/classes that get instantiated for each tag-instance on the page:
+__Modules__ are simple JavaScript functions/classes that get instantiated for each tag-instance on the page.
+Every time the tag is placed on the page, all modules are executed:

 ```javascript
 function MyModule(tag) {